robbiew/ghostnet/README.md

 - **White Hats and HPAVC:** Cybersecurity insights.
 - **Current Tech-Related Events:** Updates on what's happening in tech: personalities, controversies and other tech-centric news and happenings.
 - **Comics, Anime, and RPGs:** Deeper dives into these exciting worlds.
+- **Vintage + Modern Computing:** Old computers rigged with new hardware, software

-In short, we'll cover a ton of interesting topics, ensuring it's not just the same ol' same ol' rinse and repeat!
+In short, we'll cover interesting topics, ensuring it's not just the same ol' same ol' rinse and repeat!
+Not to mention the ability for members to create their own subs.

 ### Wait, what is WWIVnet?